-- 3. t1 is the maximum time duration before message acknowledgment receipt
+3. t1 is the maximum time duration before message acknowledgment receipt

-The t1 times are defined in Section 2.3 of the FRC B2B System Specifications - 4. t2 is the maximum time duration before transaction acknowledgement receipt The high priority t2 time is defined in Section 2.3 of the FRC B2B System Specifications All other t2 times are governed by the Retail Market Procedures and will be policed by audit. - t3 is the maximum time duration before a transaction response is received.
-The t3 times are governed by the Retail Market Procedures and will be policed by audit.
+The t1 times are defined in Section 2.3 of the FRC B2M-B2B Hub System Specifications

+4. t2 is the maximum time duration before transaction acknowledgement receipt

+The high priority t2 time is defined in Section 2.3 of the FRC B2M-B2B Hub System Specifications

+All other t2 times are governed by the Retail Market Proceduress and will be policed by audit.

+5. t3 is the maximum time duration before a transaction response is received.

+The t3 times are governed by the Retail Market Proceduress and will be policed by audit.

+2.4.4.
+Critical Time Requirements

+High priority service orders impose some very specific maximum-duration processing times.
+Specifically for participants these relate to the times available at step 4 in the Message Cycle, and step 11 in the Transaction Cycle.

+There is a specific detailed analysis of these times in Section 2.3.2 of the FRC B2M-B2B Hub System Specifications

+It is important to note there also must be a fallback mechanism for high priority service orders.